venkyr91193/Sentiment-Analysis-with-BERT/plots/README.md

 a single word like 'happy' or 'joy' has a major effect on its sentiment.
 But in sentences like, 'all the people around me are happy, but I am sad' will definitely give a wrong prediction if the words alone are being used to judge a sentiment.
 This is the place where training a model with attention heads comes into picture.
-Attention heads in short map the word I to sad giving sad the more priority than the happy (more complex than its written here).
+Attention heads in short map the word 'I' to 'sad' giving sad the more priority than the happy (more complex than its written here).
 Therefore training a sentence in both the directions with its context is the best way.